Murder of Dylan Groves: Background

-Jessica and Daniel Groves, of Otway, Ohio, before January 10, 2019, had one child, Daniel Groves Junior.
+Jessica and Daniel Groves, of Otway, Ohio, before January 10, 2019, had 2 children, Daniel Groves Junior.
 Dylan James Groves was born on January 10, 2019.
 The Groves arrived at the Southern Ohio Medical Center in Portsmouth, Ohio, early that morning.
 Jessica was dilated 9½ out of 10 centimeters.
 Hospital staff noticed Jessica was under the influence but she refused to answer their questions.
 Staff in the maternity ward administered no pain medications to Jessica because she was under the influence as well as there were no records of prenatal care for Dylan.
 He was delivered within 30 minutes, and was promptly placed on oxygen, as he was born prematurely.
 Neither Daniel nor Jessica accompanied him there.

 Dylan and Jessica both tested positive for drugs, and Dylan began exhibiting symptoms of neonatal withdrawal syndrome 12 hours after his birth.
 His umbilical cord was tested shortly before his birth, and tested positive for various drugs including methamphetamine, amphetamine, fentanyl, and morphine, among other drugs.

 Scioto County Children's Services intended to award custody of Dylan to his father, Daniel, as they believed Daniel was employed with Rural King, a farm supply store, and would be able to provide clean drug tests.
 They intended to release Dylan to Daniel under the pretenses Jessica would not live in the same home and had to attend drug treatment.
-The hospital would not agree to release Dylan to the Groves under those pretenses and, instead, Dylan was placed with a foster mother, Andrea Tackett on January 16.
+The hospital would not agree to release Dylan to the Groves under those pretenses and, instead, Dylan was placed with a foster mother, Andrea Tackett, on January 16.
 Dylan was still exhibiting symptoms of drug withdrawal, such as twitching and tremors, and wanted to be held at all times.